TheoFEM-TUM/FLOW-OTTER/README.md

 **hamiltonian_unit** (str): units of Hamiltonian shown in plots (*"eV"*)

 ### lammps:
-(details can also be found in LAMMPS documentation; the parameter are named the same)
+(details can also be found in LAMMPS documentation; the parameters are often named the same)

 **units** (str): LAMMPS unit style
 **dimension** (int): system dimensionality